How to Change the Text Color in Discord

-The basic concept to understand is that to change the color of a given piece of text, you need to encapsulate that text in a code block.
-This is a three-line block of text with your text as the middle block.
+The basic concept to understand is that to change the color of a given piece of text, you need to encapsulate that text in a block of code.
+This procedure is a three-line block of text with your text as the middle block.

 Using the “Back Quote” Symbol

 To color code any text in Discord, you’ll need to use the backquote symbol located in the upper left-hand corner of your keyboard.
 It accompanies the Tilde symbol:

 Write the first line of code

-Note: “CSS” may change to something like “Tex” or another phrase depending on the output you desire.
+Note: “CSS” may change to something like “Tex” or another phrase depending on your desired output.
 We’ll cover that below.

 Type the second line

 The second line needs to be your text typed out as you usually would.
 Hold Shift + Enter to create a new line.
 Clicking the Enter button alone sends the message.